You can view key financial information about your business in the finance reports.

 Bills and fees

 If you're looking for information about your Shopify account bills and fees, then you can view your account history in the Bills section of the Billing page in your Shopify admin.

 Finances category filter of the Reports page

 The Total sales report shows the number of orders for the time period and organizes the orders into transactions such as sales, returns, and shipping amounts.

-In this section, the Payments line shows the number of monetary transactions across all payment providers (Shopify Payments, manual payments, gift cards, and so on), including both payments and refunds.
+The Payments report shows the number of monetary transactions across all payment providers (Shopify Payments, manual payments, gift cards, and so on), including both payments and refunds.
 The detailed Payments finance report groups the transactions by payment provider.

 Finances summary page